CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/powerapps/020-features/030-create-workflow.md

 1. In **Create workflow to Ingest Data to CluedIn**, turn on the toggle.

 1. In **Dataverse Connection Id**, enter the Dataverse connection ID.
-This connection ID will allow you to access the PowerApps table in the Power Automate workflow.
+This connection ID will allow you to access the Power Apps table in the Power Automate workflow.

     ![Create Power Automate Workflow](../images/power-automate-workflow-setting.png)